-- t) Any treatment, device, drug, or supply to alter the body's genes, genetic make-up, or the expression of the body's genes, except for the correction of congenital birth defects. - u) Implantable drugs and associated devices. - v) Injectables: - Any charges for the administration or injection of prescription drugs or injectable insulin and other injectable drugs covered by the medical benefit portion of the medical plan. - Needles and syringes, except for needles and syringes for injectable insulin and other injectable drugs covered by the medical plan. - w) Insulin pumps or tubing or other ancillary equipment and supplies for insulin pumps.
+- r) Any treatment, device, drug, or supply to alter the body's genes, genetic make-up, or the expression of the body's genes, except for the treatment of a life threating medical condition. - s) Implantable drugs and associated devices, except as provided in section 3.5.5 Preventive Care and Screening Services. - t) Injectables: - Any charges for the administration or injection of prescription drugs, except vaccines, or injectable insulin and other injectable drugs covered by the medical benefit portion of the medical plan. - Needles and syringes, except when associated with the administration of a prescribed drugs. - u) Insulin pumps or tubing or other ancillary equipment and supplies for insulin pumps. - v) Prescription drugs for which there is an over-the-counter product which has the same active ingredient and strength, even if a prescription is written. - w) Prescription drug or medication that is therapeutically equivalent or therapeutically alternative to an over-the-counter (OTC) product. - x) Prescription drugs, medications, injectables or supplies provided through a third-party vendor contract. - y) Prescription orders filled prior to the effective date or after the termination date of coverage under the medical plan. - z) Prophylactic drugs for travel. - aa) Refills in excess of the amount specified by the prescription order.
+Before recognizing charges, OptumRx may require a new prescription or evidence as to need, if a prescription or refill appears excessive under accepted medical practice standards. - bb)Refills dispensed more than one year from the date the latest prescription order was written, or as otherwise permitted by applicable law of the jurisdiction in which the drug is dispensed. - cc) Replacement of lost or stolen prescriptions. - dd)Drugs, services and supplies provided in connection with treatment of an occupational injury or occupational illness. - ee) Drugs or preparations, devices and supplies to enhance strength, physical condition, endurance or physical performance, including performance enhancing steroids.

-- x) Prescription drugs for which there is an over-the-counter product which has the same active ingredient and strength, even if a prescription is written. - y) Prescription drug or medication that is therapeutically equivalent or therapeutically alternative to an over-the-counter (OTC) product. - z) Prescription drugs, medications, injectables or supplies provided through a third-party vendor contract. - aa) Prescription orders filled prior to the effective date or after the termination date of coverage under the medical plan. - bb) Prophylactic drugs for travel. - cc) Refills in excess of the amount specified by the prescription order.
-Before recognizing charges, OptumRx may require a new prescription or evidence as to need, if a prescription or refill appears excessive under accepted medical practice standards. - dd) Refills dispensed more than one year from the date the latest prescription order was written, or as otherwise permitted by applicable law of the jurisdiction in which the drug is dispensed. - ee) Replacement of lost or stolen prescriptions. - ff) Drugs, services and supplies provided in connection with treatment of an occupational injury or occupational illness. - gg) Drugs or preparations, devices and supplies to enhance strength, physical condition, endurance or physical performance, including performance enhancing steroids. - hh) Any treatment, drug or supply related to changing sex or sexual characteristics, with the exception of hormones and hormone therapy. - ii) Any drug or supply to treat sexual dysfunction, enhance sexual performance or increase sexual desire, including drugs, implants, devices or preparations to correct or enhance erectile function, enhance sensitivity, or change the shape or appearance of a sex organ. - ij) Supplies, devices or equipment of any type. - kk) Test agents except diabetic test agents.
+- ff) Any drug or supply to treat sexual dysfunction, enhance sexual performance or increase sexual desire, including drugs, implants, devices or preparations to correct or enhance erectile function, enhance sensitivity, or change the shape or appearance of a sex organ. - gg) Supplies, devices or equipment of any type. - hh)Test agents except diabetic test agents.

 3.7.
-Medical Benefit Exclusions
+Medical Plan Exclusions

 Not every medical service or supply is covered by the medical plan, even if prescribed, recommended, or approved by your provider.
 The medical plan covers only those services and supplies that are medically necessary and included under section 3.5, Covered Medical Expenses, or section 3.6, Your Prescription Drug Benefits.
 The exclusions listed below apply to all coverage under the medical plan.
-Additional exclusions apply to specific prescription drug coverage under section 3.6.14, Pharmacy Benefit Limitations and section 3.6.15, Pharmacy Benefit Exclusions.
+Additional exclusions apply to specific prescription drug coverage under section 3.6.15, Pharmacy Benefit Limitations and section 3.6.16, Pharmacy Benefit Exclusions.